sudhaus7/typo3-gpgadmin/Documentation/Introduction/Index.rst

 What does it do?
 ^^^^^^^^^^^^^^^^

-This TYPO3 extension adds a backend module enabling the maintainer to manage a gpg/pgp keyring.
-It is possible to add and remove pgp public keys.
+This TYPO3 extension adds a backend module enabling the maintainer to manage a GPG/PGP keyring.
+It is possible to add and remove PGP public keys.

 Additionally it provides a finisher for EXT:form to send encrypted (and signed) messages directly from your feedback form.